pajjaecat/ORI-SRD/docs/howToUse.rst

 ^^^^^^^^^^^^^^^^
 The simulations can be run for different models of the prediction block **PRED**.
 This section covers three of them, namely

 #.
-Future Known
+Future Known;
 #.
-Persistence
+Persistence;
 #.
-Recurrent Neural Network
+Recurrent Neural Network.

+The first two are easily implementable while the third is a bit complicated (Advanced User)